Local Content Initiative

 The State Government's 'Plan for Jobs' places the Department of Primary Industry and Regional Development (DPIRD) at the forefront of maximising local supplier, contractor and job opportunities in the regions.

-DPIRD Local Content Officers (LCOs) are now located in the nine Regional Development Commissions to take a lead role in maximising local content opportunities, including goods, services and jobs, for State Government funded projects.
-The LCOs will also support local businesses to focus on local content to create job opportunities in regional Western Australia.
+DPIRD Local Content Advisers (LCAs) are now located in the nine Regional Development Commissions to take a lead role in maximising local content opportunities, including goods, services and jobs, for State Government funded projects.
+The LCAs will also support local businesses to focus on local content to create job opportunities in regional Western Australia.

-For further information, please contact your relevant Regional Development Commission LCO or visit their website page (details below):
+For further information, please contact your relevant Regional Development Commission LCA or visit their webpage as below :

 Gascoyne Development Commission: